Collaborative

 The Tule Project

 Tule Project braids Indigenous knowledge surrounding tule with cutting-edge eco-cultural research.
-On this project we are working together to restore tule wetlands in Ramaytush homelands, celebrate tule cultural heritage, and foster healthier, more resilient Bay Area ecosystems through public engagement.
+On this project we are working together to restore tule wetlands, celebrate tule cultural heritage, and foster healthier, more resilient Bay Area ecosystems through public engagement.

 Specific partners: